danielmesquitta/danielmesquitta/README.md

 🤝 I thrive on challenges and seek out exciting projects that push my skills to the limit.
 Every project is an opportunity for me to learn and grow as a developer.

 🌱 I am continuously improving my skills and knowledge base.
-At the moment, I am focused on honing my GraphQL expertise, and expanding my understanding of serverless architectures.
+At the moment, I am focused on expanding my understanding of serverless architectures.

 💪 In my free time, I am an avid weightlifter.
 This passion for fitness helps me maintain focus and balance in both my personal and professional life.